philip860/Ansible_AWX_Install_Collection/README.md

 4. **awx_operator_setup** - Deploys the AWX Operator to manage AWX in Kubernetes.
 5. **configure_standalone_awx_server** - Configures and finalizes the standalone AWX server setup.

-## Operating System Install Tested
+## Operating Systems Install Tested On

 The following operating systems were tested with this AWX standalone server installation: